cosmos72/gomacro/doc/generics-wishlist.md

 **TO BE CONTINUED**

+# Anti-goals

+Things the author does not want from Go generics

+* a compile-time sub-language:

+  Go generics should be an extension of idiomatic Go, not a whole sub-language to be used for compile time operations.

+  For example, we should avoid compile-time Turing completeness and "expression templates", two accidental features of C++ templates that together created a sub-language of C++ made of template specializations, providing arbitrary computation at compile-time (possibly a good thing) with a terrible syntax and no equivalent with a cleaner syntax (the much more recent C++ `constexpr` provides an alternative with clean syntax, but is somewhat more limited).

 # Design space

 There are many possible ways to implement generics - one could say **too** many -